Python Notes and Examples

 Virtual Envs

 Note: you don’t have to use virtual envs if you don’t want to.
-Just keep on installing apt packages via apt, and using python3 -m pip install --user pkg-name to install the rest into your home dir, if you like.
+You can just keep on happily installing (system-wide) deb packages via apt, and keep on using python3 -m pip install --user pkg-name to install everything else into your home dir, if you like.

 * * *

-I use the term “venv” here to mean: (1) the venv module, and (2) as shorthand for “virtual environment”.
+Note, I use the term “venv” here to mean (1) the venv module, and also (2) as a shorthand for “virtual environment”.

 Work with venvs like so: